quinncomendant/ChipiChat.lbaction/README.md

 -  `4`: Use the GPT-4 model (requires GPT-4 API access).
 -  `code`: Use the coder persona for code-only responses.
 -  `copy`: Automatically copy the response to the clipboard.
+-  `list`: Request response formatted as a bulleted list.
 -  `new`: Start a new conversation with no history.
 -  `write`: Use the copywriter persona, adhering to Orwell’s six rules for writers.